rightmove/remote-java-test/README.md

 You can validate this by running the gradle task `./gradlew build` in your command line.
 This task will among other things, compile the code and run the tests.
 You should get a successful build.

 > Note - Please don't modify any code in the project just yet.
 The interviewer will be pairing with you on the day of the interview.
+Use of AI tools during the interview is strictly prohibited.

 ### Requirements
 **Java** - This project has been configured to use Java 11.
 However, we have confirmed that this project will work with a minimum Java 1.8.